CLERK OF COURT & COMPTROLLER

 HILLSBOROUGH COUNTY, FLORIDA

-The Clerk of the Circuit Court Recording Department records, indexes, and archives all documents that create the Official Records of Hillsborough County.
+The Clerk of Court Recording Department records, indexes, and archives all documents that create the Official Records of Hillsborough County.
 Approximately 25 million documents have been recorded in the Official Records since 1846 and 2,000 new documents are recorded each day.
 In addition to recording documents, the Recording Department collects money for documentary stamp taxes, intangible taxes, recording fees, and other miscellaneous fees.

 ERecording, or electronic recording, is the process of recording documents with the Hillsborough County Clerk of Court's Recording Office via the internet.
 This process would otherwise require documents be submitted by express mail, courier service or personal visit.

 If you are an eRecording vendor that would like to begin eRecording with Hillsborough County Clerk, please contact our office.
-All submitting vendors are required to adhere to the Clerk's eRecording Business Rules.

 If you wish to begin sending your recordable documents electronically to Hillsborough County, please contact one of the following eRecord Vendors: